 In this article we will discuss and demonstrate the PVC roof leaks and repair procedure, based on two recent repairs we have done.
 First, please note that even if your PVC roof leaks – you should not be too worried – PVC roofs are rather easy to repair, and you will rarely need to replace your entire roof.

-Trocal PVC Roof Repair – West Hartford, CT – winter 2010.
+Trocal PVC Roof Repair – West Hartford, CT – Winter, 2010

 As promised – a quick look into why Trocal PVC roofs failed on a massive scale, forcing the company to be sold to another large roofing materials manufacturer.